rodrigoprimo/social-connect/readme.txt

 Social Connect adds register and login buttons for Twitter, Facebook, Google and wordpress.com.

-It makes it safe and easy for new members to register with your site and existing members to login to your site.
+It makes it safe and easy for new members to register and login to your site.

 == Installation ==

 1. Upload everything into the "/wp-content/plugins/" directory of your WordPress site.
 2. Activate in the "Plugins" admin panel.
+3. Visit the "Settings | Social Connect" administration page to configure.

 == Frequently Asked Questions ==